gingerwilliams/dotnet-hello/golden/Readme.md

 1. run `dotnet new xunit -o test-library` to create testing directory and unit test class
 2. run `dotnet sln add test-library/test-library.csproj` to add the test project to the solution.
+3. run `dotnet add test-library/test-library.csproj reference library/library.csproj`
-3. Create Library Unit Test public method
+4. Create Library Unit Test public method
+5. `dotnet restore`
+6. run the test `dotnet test test-library/test-library.csproj` It should fail first

+## Notes

+-   Note that you assert the value 42 is not equal to 19+23 (or 42) when you first create the unit test (Assert.NotEqual), which will fail.
+An important step in building unit tests is to create the test to fail once first to confirm its logic